A lot of new investors call our office and ask ‘What Types Of Houses Should I Invest In?’

 The next houses I want to get into are kind of the ’50s and ’60s that was kind of the next new wave of houses.

-One of the cool things about the ’50s and ’60s that I like, and this is an area where I’ve invested my own money in the past and still own a number of homes, is that you get more modern systems and there seems to be an appreciation for really efficient houses.
+One of the cool things about the ’50s and ’60s is that you get more modern systems.
+Also, there seems to be an appreciation for really efficient houses.

 But that’s an era I really love.
-And, and as cities grew out, particularly in the south, you start to see more of those kind of in the suburbs.
+And, and as cities grew out, particularly in the south, you start to see more of those kinds of houses in the suburbs.

-One of the great things I think about new houses is your repair and maintenance numbers are very low and you’re talking about the first 10 years whereas if you renovate a house, the first two years are kind of the honeymoon.
+One of the great things I think about new houses is your repair and maintenance numbers are very low.
+Low for about the first 10 years whereas if you renovate a house, the first two years are kind of the honeymoon.

 The first 10 years of owning a new house are the honeymoon.
 One of the things I found after owning a house for 10 years has been brand new that’s when the heating and air conditioning, some of the systems start to break down.